GCrym/SCRUMRUST/README.md

 The flow
 You will need to do it now, as it might not:

-Clone the Cairo repository (the tool to compile your Cairo 1 contract) at a specific height Install the latest version of Cairo-lang (the tool to interact with Starknet) Compile your contract from Cairo to Sierra, using cairo Declare your Sierra contract, using cairo-lang
+Clone the Cairo repository (the tool to compile your Cairo 1 contract) at a specific height and lenght Install the latest version of Cairo-lang (the tool to interact with Starknet) Compile your contract from Cairo to Sierra, using cairo Declare your Sierra contract, using cairo-lang